 I’ll never forget my first Coachella, because it’s when I noticed that there are some campsites filled with “music festival pros”, and which are the “camping rookies”.
 It doesn’t need to be all that difficult, but you do need to do some shopping from this festival packing list, and pick up any of these essential items you don’t have yet!

 You can find camping gear in a bunch of different prices ranges, but here are a few top-recommend products that would be ideal for your next music festival!
+Tip – it can also be recommend to bring som extra tent pegs!

 You obviously should never go to a camping festival without a proper sleeping bag, and I’m a big fan of this Coleman one!
 It’s actually the Top-Rated Sleeping Bag on Amazon, and comes extremely highly-reviewed.
 It’s super comfortable, and will provide for a good night’s sleep!
 I typically bring my own pillow from my house and maybe an additional blanket to ensure a better sleep.
-An obvious but essential for your festival packing list!
+An obvious but important item for your festival packing list!

 Festival Camping Tip: Bring a basic bedsheet, pillow, and blanket along with your sleeping bag.